WHAT DOES IT MEAN TO BE A MEMBER OF THE B-CORP COMMUNITY?

 WHAT IS A B CORP?

-Certification isn’t just a badge; it means we’re held accountable to B Lab’s rigourous standards, which are constantly evolving with input from expert stakeholders.
+Certification isn’t just a badge; it means we’re held accountable to B Lab’s rigorous standards, which are constantly evolving with input from expert stakeholders.

 HOW DID WE DO IT?